fhuthmacher/LLMevaluation/README.md

 # LLM Evaluation Framework

-This notebook provides systematic approach for LLM evaluation, starting from a given business problem.
+This notebook provides a systematic approach for LLM evaluation, starting from a given business problem.

 Business problem: <br>
 A financial analyst wants to use financial statements (balance sheets, income statements, operational reports, annual reports) to better understand the financial strength of a company to help assess risk and guide future investment decisision.
 To do this efficiently they need to extract information from these documents which consist largely of unstructured text.